crabdul/crabdul.com/src/pages/blog/2021-02-1-typescript.md

 Don't overwhelm your colleagues at once.

-Ultimately, communicate early.
+Ultimately, **communicate early**.
 Discover issues early.
+Don't be long.